aristek/eslint-config-aristek/README.md

 }
 ```

 > This preset can also be used for mixed codebases.
-But if you have specified allowJs false in tsconfig you can remove @babel/eslint-parser from your dependencies.
+But if you have specified allowJs to false in tsconfig you can remove @babel/eslint-parser from your dependencies.

 ### GraphQL